emahuni/strapi-plugin-vitest/README.md

 #### Tests just quit with exist code 1
 - If tests quits with exit code 1, then ensure that sqlite is installed.
 Check package.json has sqlite3 installed.
 If not, do `yarn add -D sqlite3`
-- To see why it is failing, if no real followable error is showing, run `NODE_ENV=test yarn strapi dev`, that will run in development mode as usual, but with test environment.
-Any errors being swallowed up by test suite will show up.
+- To see why it is failing, if no real followable error is showing, run `NODE_ENV=test yarn strapi start`, that will run Strapi in development mode as usual, but within the test environment.
+Any errors being swallowed up by test suite will be thrown.

 #### Watcher is not working
 For some reason the vitest watcher is not working with Strapi.
 Therefore, I have devised a watcher to use with this plugin.
 - add `"vitest:w": "node ./tests/helpers/vitest-watch.js",` to you package.json scripts and use it to run under watch mode.
 Pass other Vitest options as usual.

+### Noteworthy Changes

+#### v0.2.0
+- Harness has a few fixes, therefore you need to run `strapi-plugin-vitest-init` to get the latest version of the harness.
+Before you do, rename `vitest-config.js` to `vitest-config.bck.js`, if you have any changes, move them into the new `vitest-config.js`.
+- Once you reinit harness, note that it is now in `tests/helpers/harness` from `tests/helpers`.
+If you have any customizations in the old harness files, then you have to manually move any customizations into the new files before you delete the old files.

 ## Author